States New Jersey

 Storage and Use of Dried Blood Spots:

 After your newborn has been screened for the conditions, there is some blood which remains on the card and this is called a “residual dried blood spot.”
 Currently, the New Jersey Department of Health securely stores all residual dried blood spots at ambient temperature and humidity for 23 years after testing.
+This retention period is changing to 2 years, effective November 1, 2024.
+Identified samples are not used for purposes other than newborn screening without parental consent or court order.
+Deidentified samples may be used for internal laboratory quality control and assurance.
 They are not used for purposes other than newborn screening without parental consent or court order.
-This retention and use policy is undergoing significant revision as our State Newborn Screening Advisory Review Committee has gathered a group of medical experts, advocates, and parents to review the current policy.

 Newborn screening information is confidential.
 Only non-identifiable information is public record.